JeremyPouyet/CTemplateList/README.md

 TemplateList
 =============

-Simple library which allow every structure to become a double link list.
+Simple library which allows every structure to become a double link list.

 The library is templated by metaprogramming.